TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### Hot springs

 > Walls surround four steaming pools of water.
 Seats have been carved into the
 > natural stone of the springs.
+The hatch to the bar is on the wall for the
-Tables for drinks
+> building Small tables for drinks surround the pool.

 A **Water Weird** will attack the characters here during the **attack in the night**.